Human heart found in transportation department salt pile in Tennessee

 HUMPHREYS COUNTY, Tenn.
 (WKRN) — A human heart has been found in a department of transportation road salt pile in Humphreys County, Tennessee, according to the county sheriff.

-Sheriff Chris Davis said a worker found an “adult male human heart” on Thursday at the Tennessee Department of Transportation (TDOT) facility on Highway 70E in McEwen.
+Sheriff Chris Davis said a worker found an “adult male human heart” on Thursday at the Tennessee Department of Transportation (TDOT) facility in McEwen.

 “We are treating this as a crime scene.
 We are working very diligently to find or not find anything else at this location,” said Sheriff Davis.